 The Reserve Management Policy provides for a categorization of reserves referred to as Specialty Reserves.
 This category includes reserves for specific and defined purposes that fall outside of the broader requirements for capital financing and rate stabilization.
 As required by the Reserve Management Policy, a review of these specialty reserves was performed.
-The results indicate that all specialty reserves are at appropriate levels given the current risk environment except for the "Housing-Contingency Liability Reserve" - R1919.
+The results indicate that all specialty reserves are at appropriate levels given the current risk environment except for the "Housing-Contingency Liability Reserve" - R1919 and the "WSIB Reserve Pensions - R0880".
+Please refer to Appendix V for details.

+A most recent evaluation shows the Housing - Contingency Liability Reserve is expected to have a \$607 million shortfall over the ten years from 2022 to 2031.
 In 2006, the "Housing-Contingency Liability Reserve" R1919 was established to help finance the state of good repair needs of the Affordable Housing buildings in the Region.
 The housing stock of approximately 20,000 units/homes, is owned and managed by Peel Living as well as external housing providers.
-The reserve is used to provide loans and/or grants to service providers to help finance the shortfall between their respective state of good repair requirements and available capital reserves.
-As these loans are to be re-paid over time, the Housing-Contingency Liability reserve will be partially replenished and available for new loan requests.
+The reserve is used to provide loans and/or grants to service providers to help finance the shortfall between their respective state of good repair requirements and available capital reserves, and is also funded as part of the one per cent infrastructure levy due to Region's mandate as Service Manager in ensuring a safe and adequate supply of Affordable Housing (also see Section 3.c.i - Tax Supported Capital Reserve Financing).